 What is the difference between PTSD and Complex PTSD?

 PTSD typically develops in response to a specific traumatic event or events.
 Complex PTSD (C-PTSD) develops in response to prolonged, repeated trauma — often in childhood or within close relationships — and tends to involve additional features like deep difficulties with self-worth, emotional regulation, and interpersonal trust.
-Both are treatable with the right clinical approach.
+Both conditions can be addressed through effective PTSD treatment with the right clinical approach.

 How is online therapy safe for trauma work?